 Reviews the qualifications of persons applying for permission to use radioactive materials, radiation producing machines, and lasers, and approves or denies applications for experiments, production, procurement, use, and ultimate disposal of radio-active materials, radiation producing machines, and lasers, from the standpoint of safety.

 Prescribes special conditions and regulations such as physical examinations, additional training, designation of location of use, disposal methods, accountability, etc. as necessary for use and control of radioisotopes, radiation producing machines, lasers, or hazardous materials.

 Oversees the maintenance of records of actions approving or disapproving the use of radioisotopes and of other transactions, communications and reports.
-Receives reports from the Safety Office and audits records.
+Receives reports from the Office of Safety and audits records.
 Oversees the procedures for maintenance of records, for performing physical inventories, and for surveys and inspections of areas of use.
-Recommends appropriate action to the Vice President for Finance and Operations for an individual who fails to observe safety policies, procedures, rules or regulatons.
+Recommends appropriate action to the Vice President for Research & Economic Development for an individual who fails to observe safety policies, procedures, rules, or regulations.

 Appointed: Facilities Department

-Director, Research Development and Compliance (RD&C) or assigned designee
+Associate Vice President for Research Development & Compliance (RD&C) or assigned designee

-Appointment: The Committee will be appointed in writing by the Vice President for Finance and Operations from recommendations submitted by the directors of the departments listed and the at large representatives from the University Senate Committee on Committees.
+Appointment: The Committee will be appointed in writing by the Vice President for Research & Economic Development from recommendations submitted by the directors of the departments listed and the at large representatives from the University Senate Committee on Committees.